 - When we sin by misusing our sexuality, we can receive abundant forgiveness and grace through our Savior Jesus Christ.

-2. How does the college provide a safe and respectful community for LGBT+ students?
+2. How does the university provide a safe and respectful community for LGBT+ students?

-Calvin College is committed to performing all of our tasks as a caring and diverse community.
+Calvin University is committed to performing all of our tasks as a caring and diverse community.
 To facilitate this, we have developed a Safer Spaces policy to address any instances of harassment, discrimination and retaliation.
-Such acts are a violation of a person’s rights, dignity, and integrity, debase the integrity of the educational process, and are contrary to the mission and values of Calvin College.
+Such acts are a violation of a person’s rights, dignity, and integrity, debase the integrity of the educational process, and are contrary to the mission and values of Calvin University.

 As God’s people we all need to be active participants in an authentic community of faith.
 Therefore, Calvin encourages students who are gay, lesbian, bisexual, or transgender to tell trusted friends and mentors about their sexual orientation and gender identity, as they feel comfortable doing so.
 We recognize that students are best supported if they are able to share their questions, struggles, and self-understanding with trusted others.
 Wrestling with such difficult matters in isolation and hiding an important dimension of one’s identity from close friends and advisors may intensify stress and exacerbate anxiety.
 Yet we also honor and respect students’ requests not to share their orientation or identity more widely than they wish to.

 On a practical level, living arrangements may need to be discussed.
 Residence Life staff are committed to finding appropriate solutions to housing needs for our LGBT+ students.

 Single-user restrooms available to anyone are found in most campus buildings.